We had a great sail down to Cadiz from the Guadiana

 We cycled right out to the lighthouse we had been watching on our way down from the Guadiana - "Castillo de San Sebastian Fl(2) 10s38m25M Horn Mo 'N' 20s.
 Aluminium Tower on Castle" (Non-sailors - that means you can see it from 38 miles away, it's 25 metres high and flashes every 10 seconds!)

-I did like the look of some of the cool courtyards to private houses though.
+of some of the cool courtyards to private houses though.

-And although we all checked ourselves for dire symptoms over the next 48 hours, returned to Cadiz unscathed.
+all checked ourselves for dire symptoms over the next 48 hours, returned to Cadiz unscathed.

 As mentioned at the top of this post, we arrived in Gib on the 21st June, via Tarifa and Ceuta - a Spanish enclave on the Moroccan coast.
 About 24 hours after we arrived, the wind turned sharply through 180 deg., at times a full blown Levanter, meaning any progress towards the Balearics would have been slow, uncomfortable and expensive, so I changed plans and went back to UK on various commissions while Mike stayed in Queensway Quay marina, attending to any number of tasks.
 It was especially sad as our friend Susie Barrett arrived in Gib, anticipating a jolly sail to Ibiza, instead of which she caught some vile bug on the plane on the way out, leaving her miserable as well as unlikely to sail anywhere.
 She is now back in Scotland and we very much hope to try again in September.